USS Bugara: 23–24 July

 On 23 July 1945, after diving to avoid an Imperial Japanese Navy Kawanishi H8K Type 2 (Allied reporting name "Emily") flying boat headed out from the beach off the coast of Lem Chong Pra, Schade ordered a commando party ashore heavily armed with demolition equipment.
-After six hours, Bugara picked up commandos at 04:00 on 24 July 1945.
+After six hours, Bugara picked up the commandos at 04:00 on 24 July 1945.
 Highly embarrassed, they reported that the jungle was so thick they had not been able get off the beach.

 At 13:35 on 24 July 1945, Bugara examined a Singapore-bound schooner carrying a 10-ton military cargo of airplane wheels and tires, 15 cases of airplane parts, and metal stock and sugar.
 She removed the schooner's crew and sank the vessel with gunfire.
 At 14:25, she stopped the 120-gross register ton Japanese junk Hiap Seng Maru, which was carrying a cargo of sugar and sewing machines to Singapore.
-After boarding and examineing Hiap Seng Maru, Bugara sank her with gunfire.
+After boarding and examining Hiap Seng Maru, Bugara sank her with gunfire.
 With the schooner's and Hiap Seng Maru′s crews and their boats on her deck, Bugara moved to a point 5 nmi off shore, gave the crew members bread, and released them.